Syracuse, New York: Geography

+Neighborhoods

+The City of Syracuse officially recognizes 26 neighborhoods within its boundaries.
+Some of these have small additional neighborhoods and districts inside of them.
+In addition, Syracuse also owns and operates Syracuse Hancock International Airport on the territory of four towns north of the city.

+Syracuse's neighborhoods reflect the historically ethnic and multicultural population.
+Traditionally, Irish, Polish and Ukrainian Americans settled on its west side (see Tipperary Hill); Jewish Americans on its east side; German and Italian Americans on the north side; and African-Americans on its south side.
+In recent years, large numbers of refugees from the Middle East have settled mainly on the north side as well.

 Climate

 Syracuse has a hot-summer humid continental climate (Dfa), as mean July temperatures are just above the 71.6 °F threshold needed for a hot-summer climate.
 The city is known for its high snowfall, 115.6 in on average; Syracuse receives the most annual average snow of any metropolitan area in the United States.
 Syracuse usually wins the Golden Snowball Award among Upstate cities.
 Its record seasonal (July 1 to June 30 of the following year) snowfall so far is 192.1 in during the winter of 1992–93, while the snowiest calendar month was January 2004, with 78.1 in accumulated.
 The high snowfall is a result of the city receiving both heavy snow from the lake effect of nearby Lake Ontario (of the Great Lakes) and nor'easter snow from storms driven from the Atlantic Ocean.
 Snow most often falls in small (about 1–3 in), almost daily doses, over a period of several days.
 Larger snowfalls do occur occasionally, and even more so in the northern suburbs.